- Current students

 - Knowledgeable and skilled staff.
 Many of your lecturers are practising professionals at the top in their field

-- Pathways onto the New Zealand Diploma in Interior Design (Commercial) – available for a Feb 2020 start.
+- Pathways onto the New Zealand Diploma in Interior Design (Commercial)

 Once you’ve completed this programme you can go onto to work in the residential interior industry in the careers or similar careers as listed above.